hphelion/documentation/compute.networks.outline.md

 *File exists for MC; need to update to Horizon*

+For Network API details, see the [HP Cloud Compute Service API Reference](https://docs.hpcloud.com/api/compute/#2.3Network).

 ####3.1 Viewing the network topology####

-*We should have something for the Network Topology page that describes that page, what it represents and what you  can do there.
-Created a (https://horizon.hpcloud.com/project/network_topology/)*
+*We should have something for the Network Topology screen (https://horizon.hpcloud.com/project/network_topology/) that describes that page, what it represents and what you  can do there.
+Created a [Horizon console: Network Topology screen](/mc/compute/topology/) placeholder.*

 ####3.2 Viewing network details ####